AsishRaju/Time-Spent/README.md

 - Nothing but simple Javascript Date objects to play with

+## Start Devloping 👨🏻‍💻
+- Clone this repo
+- run `npm install` to resolve dependencies
+- navigate to `scripts\app.js` for the main logic part
+- npm pacakages are used on browser with the help of [Browsify]

 ## WIP 🛠
 - Better UI maybe?😬
 - Mobile APP